The-Best-Codes/discraft-js/README.md

 - **Multi-step Commands**: Support for commands that require follow-up responses or editing
 - **Robust CLI**: Comprehensive command-line interface for development and deployment
 - **Modern Build System**: Bundling with Rollup and Babel transformations
-- **Type-safe**: Written in TypeScript for better development experience
 - **Hot Reload**: Automatic server restart on code changes during development

 ## Installation